emmchap/fastapi-example/README.md

-# Owkin techical test
+# FastAPI example

 ## Introduction

-This project was created in order to answer to a techical test for Owkin.
+This project was created in order to answer to a techical test.

 This application uses these python modules:
 * FastAPI (with Uvicorn)